 CONTACT USTERN-701 is a proprietary, oral, potent, allosteric BCR-ABL tyrosine kinase inhibitor (TKI) that has been granted Orphan Drug Designation by the United States Food and Drug Administration (FDA) for the treatment of CML.
 It’s designed to target the ABL myristoyl pocket, a unique mechanism of action different from traditional TKIs.
 A recently approved allosteric BCR-ABL TKI has demonstrated significant efficacy improvements versus first and second generation standard of care active site inhibitors.1,2

-Emerging data support the potential for TERN-701 as the best-in-class allosteric TKI based on three differentiation pillars
+Emerging data support the potential for TERN-701 as the best-in-disease treatment for CML based on three differentiation pillars

 Terns is studying the safety, pharmacokinetics, and efficacy of TERN-701 in participants with relapsed/refractory CML in the Phase 1 CARDINAL trial (NCT06163430).